-- Existing Conduit: lower buried fiber construction costs benefit carriers that own existing copper conduits, which can be used to pull fiber optic cable through.
+- Existing Conduit: Lower buried fiber construction costs benefit carriers that own existing copper conduits, which can be used to pull fiber optics through.
 For example, Frontier Communications, an incumbent local exchange carrier (ILEC), notes that it has a ~$40 benefit per location passed by utilizing its existing conduit capacity

 Additional Drivers of Fiber Construction Costs